 One of my favorite SNES games that doesn’t get enough love, this review was a massive labor of love and came out better than I could have hoped for.
 Gunman’s Proof is what you’d get if you merged EarthBound with the Wild West.

 Halloween is an iconic franchise and easily my favorite horror movie (series) of all time.
 Join me for a nostalgic jaunt down memory lane where the Boogeyman could be lurking behind any corner…

-An article that highlights some of my fondest memories of Halloween.
-From a quick tribute to John Carpenter’s Halloween to a full breakdown of Doug’s Halloween Adventure to finally… one of the greatest nights of my life… Halloween 1994.
+This article highlights some of my fondest Halloween memories.
+From a nod to John Carpenter’s Halloween to a full breakdown of Doug’s Halloween Adventure to one of the greatest nights of my life… Halloween 1994.